beyondstorage/specs/rfcs/134-write-behavior-consistency.md

 ## Implementation

-- Specify the behavior in specs
+- Specify the behavior in specs, docs and comments
 - Add more tests in integration tests
 - Make sure all services passed